Soft Sourdough Orange Rolls

 Cold Bulk Fermentation

 After the initial 4 hour bulk fermentation is finished, my favorite way to make these orange rolls is to put the covered container in the refrigerator overnight.
-This allows me to shape the rolls the following morning and we can enjoy the best soft orange rolls to start the day.
+This allows me to shape the rolls the following morning and let them rise for a morning brunch.
 I also think this step improves the flavor of the orange rolls.
 If you want to make them all in the same day, that works too.
 Just skip the cold bulk fermentation and proceed with the rest of the recipe (you will still need to make the levain the night before and let it rise overnight).
 The orange roll dough can stay in the refrigerator for 24-48 hours before using.
 When you’re ready to shape the rolls, pull the dough out of the refrigerator and let sit at room temperature for a few minutes while you prepare the roll filling and put parchment paper on the baking sheet.

 Orange Roll Filling